octaviandragan/BW/README.md

 If you're looking for a downloadable report, follow the steps above to configure reporter and you will find your report in playwright-report/ as it is already configured;

-Important note for failed TCs:

-You will find a brief explanation in the first 3 lines of the output, the rest is info available for debugging.

 ### Project Structure:

 The project structure follows the Page Object Model (POM) design pattern for organizing test automation code: